jakobmattsson/jscov/README.md

 ## Todo

-* Some characters in regexps appears to be improperly escaped, for example $.
-Investigate.
 * Add some more test scaffolding, based on other peoples code in order to analyse coding styles other than my own.
 * Support different encodings (compare with JSCoverage on that as well)
 * Achieve 100% test-coverage